Caring For And Feeding Your Baby

 Visiting a breastfeeding group both in your pregnancy and after your baby is born can be a great way to share experiences and support with other breastfeeding families.
 Please follow this link to find breastfeeding support groups across Lancashire

 Families and Babies Breastfeeding peer support can offer you support on the maternity ward, in your own home and over the phone please contact 01254 772929 (9.30am - 2.30pm, 7 days a week, voicemail facility available outside of these hours).

 For the following leaflets - Off to the best start, Building a happy baby, Caring for your baby at night, Feeding twins, Expressing, Caring for your Premature baby, Formula feeding, responding to babies needs and more please follow this link

-For videos on Skin to Skin, Information for Dads, Mums experience of breastfeeding and overcoming challenges, hand expressing your breast milk, breastfeeding in public please follow this link
+For videos on Skin to Skin, Information for partners, Mums experience of breastfeeding and overcoming challenges, hand expressing your breast milk, breastfeeding in public please follow this link

 Healthy Eating for the Whole Family

 You should never be made to feel uncomfortable about breastfeeding in public, the Equality Act 2010 has made it illegal for anyone to ask you to stop feeding your baby or leave a public place, across Lancashire public venues have been signing up to Breastfeeding Friendly Scheme to show their support for breastfeeding out and about – to either sign up or find out more about the places that are signed up

 Going back to work may be the first time you are separated from your baby for long periods of time.
 It can be a difficult time for you both.
 Continuing to breastfeed/provide breastmilk is one way you can maintain the close relationship between you and your baby.
 Click here to find out about child care providers that have signed up to Breastfeeding Friendly Childcare.